 Bike to School Week 2017: May 29 - June 2

-Bike to School Week coincides with Spring Bike to Work Week, May 29 - June 2, 2017.
+See you next year May 28 - June 1 for Bike to School Week 2018!
 HUB coordinates the event in Metro Vancouver only.
 Check out Bike to Work BC for information about participating in other regions.

 Join schools across Metro Vancouver to celebrate biking to school Bike to School Week benefits students, families and your school community.